subquery/documentation/docs/subquery_network/testnet/indexers/install-indexer-locally.md

 The process includes obtaining the docker-compose.yml file and then starting the container.
 This can be done in 2 ways:

 1. On your own computer or “localhost”
-2. On a hosted service such as AWS
+2. On a cloud provider such as AWS

 Now, let's explore how to run the Indexing Service Locally step-by-step.